fcf-framework/fcfTest/README.md

 This macro is used to export symbols from the test library when building it as a DLL or shared library.
 - **Usage**: Defined by the main FCF library macros (`FCF_EXPORT`) if applicable, otherwise empty.
-- **Purpose**: Ensures consistent symbol visibility for functions and variables defined in `fcfTest` when compiled with `/FD` (DLL) settings on Windows or similar export flags on Linux/macOS.
+- **Purpose**: Ensures consistent symbol visibility for functions and variables defined in `fcfTest` when compiled as a DLL.

 ### `FCF_TEST_IMPORT`